bcaffo/MOOCtalk/briansDeansLecture/index.md

 *** =right
 - Each class is four weeks
-- Quizzes, in video quizzes and peer assessment projects
+- Quizzes, in video quizzes, programming assignments and peer assessment projects
 - Run monthly after initial rollout
 - All content open source
-- Toolbox, R Programming and Getting and Cleaning Data have all run (enrollments of 64k, 62, 34k resp)
+- Toolbox, R Programming and Getting and Cleaning Data have all run (enrollments of 64k, 62k, 34k resp)

 ---
 ## Platform choices